setiyadi-ben/Linux-Engineer-Applied-Practice/README.md

 #### **3. Java-Webapps-Troubleshooting (not started yet)**

-## 2. Containerization System (Docker)
+## 2. Containerization System Overview (Docker)
-### Overview of current infrastructure development

 <p align="center"><img src="/image-files/prod/infra/l-e-a-p infra overview.png"></p>

-<p>The priority itself is inside the purple circle, but I would like to explore more.<p>
-- Running all services from monolithic systems using docker-compose.yml
+<p>The priority itself is inside the purple circle, but I would like to explore more.
+The aim is being able to run all services from monolithic systems using docker-compose.yml</p>

 ## - Development using Java
 - [On the go learning Java programming](/Java-Development/index.md)
+<p>To be honest, it's been a while I have passsively not continuing to learn Java.
+The thing that I can give to you is this, "Java is great and understandable code, but then I realized that learning only doesn't solve my problem.
+So, with that, what I need was to redo learning mysql for the bottom of the concept.   "</p>